How to Secure a Spot in Gmail Primary Inbox

 - Don’t include more than one or two links.

-- Don’t use flashy visuals.
+- Don’t use flashy visuals; stick to email design best practices.

 - Keep images to a minimum.